 Focus on the present moment and reflect on the quality of it.
 Ask yourself the following questions:

 - How does it compare with thinking about the past or the future?

 - What effect does focusing on the here and now have on your thoughts and emotions?

-We also have a tendency to be on autopilot and this can result in us missing out on the wonder of being alive, that’s why it is important to practice staying present and being non-striving.
+We have a tendency to be in autopilot and this can result in us missing out on the wonder of being alive.
+That’s why it is important to practice staying present and being non-striving .
 With experiences, we often have to put labels on them of good and bad so that we can categorise them.
 Next time you are doing a mundane task, try observing and describing as you complete the task.
 It could be washing the dishes, making dinner, etc. Notice when your mind begins to make a judgment.
 Do not get caught up in the judgment or the fact that you’ve made one.
 Just notice that your mind is judging and let the judgment go.

 Continue to check for judgment, then you’ll start to begin to notice when you judge what you observe.
 Notice the feeling.
 This way you start to work on being more in the here and now.

 Sometimes in our relationships, we already think we know what the other person is going to do because we are already in the game of pressing buttons (if I do this then they will do that).
 We are skipping a few steps to where we need to be.
 There is no need to be an expert, sometimes our knowledge can get in the way.
-If we take a look at things with a beginner’s mind (especially what perspective of that big lie) then maybe there is another option.
+If we take a look at things from a beginner’s point of view (especially what perspective of that big lie) then maybe there is another option.

 Having Gratitude and Gratefulness